twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Removes all kerning pairs that have a kerning value of 0.
 Version 3.0 through 6.5 removes pairs that are made up with glyphs that are not connected to any Unicode character (except in version 7.0 & above).

-As of version 12.0.0.2560, a proofing button was added to the top right corner of the preview area (the feature is implemented since version 13.0).

 ### OpenType Layout Feature Editor (`TCODEEDITORFORM`)
-* Dropdown list – Selecting OTLFD (OpenType Layout Feature Designer), VOLT (Microsoft VOLT) or FAE will either discard changes or load the original code.
-The feature is for debug purpose only.
 * Checkbox: **VOLT.UseGlyphIds** – For use with fonts with Microsoft VOLT projects only.
 The value at the beginning starts with Debug and a colon.

 ### Resource Editor (`TRESOURCEEDITORDLG`)